Read how I Prime Reacted to the first tri.

 Joe tells Mimi that taking action regardless of the result, is better than the nothing he’s been doing.
 He questions how long he and the others are tied to being Digidestined.
 He’s conflicted on heroing or his personal life/future.
 I’m definitely more invested in Joe compared to everything else in tri.
 While most of his scenes are just him in his room or staring at his phone, I really wanted to see what motivates him to fight again.

 Gomamon starts staying at Izzy’s safe room thinking he’s in Joe’s way.
 The next attack is at the school festival so the agents increase security.
-Meiko still wears the cheerleader outfit and tells Mimi how she was happy because of her.
+Meiko wears the cheerleader outfit anyway and tells Mimi how she was happy because of it.
 Mimi realizes she should just be herself.
 Izzy gets an anonymous email in Digimon language.
 “Those who desire true power must know the darkness, and go beyond.”

 The agent pair walk around the festival talking about kids growing up or not growing up.
 It ties into the theme I guess, but seems so sloppily handled.
 It’s obviously talking about the Digidestined but at the same time, I barely know those characters much less these two.
 I don’t even know what each character’s individual plight is where in Adventure, they were for the most part crystal clear.
 I know we’re far from done, but really.
 What can you tell me about TK?
 Sora?
 Kari?

 Then we’re treated to awful zooming in/out and shifting around still shots of some cheerleading performance which is a testament to how much the animation team cared about this part.